rakeshbangla41/python_projects/web_scraping/README.md

 Web Scraping is one such technique that is used to extract data from the internet.
 In this project, I have scraped data from the internet using a Python library called “Beautiful Soup”.
 It is used for parsing HTML files and then extracting the required data.

-In this project, I have scraped data from two websites:
+In this project, I have scraped data from two websites - IMDB and Amazon.
+You can click the links below to view the ipython notebooks.

 1) [IMDB - Top 250 Movies](https://github.com/rakeshbangla41/python_projects/blob/main/web_scraping/web_scraping_imdb_top_ranked_movies.ipynb)
 2) [Amazon - HP Laptop 15s Reviews](https://github.com/rakeshbangla41/python_projects/blob/main/web_scraping/web_scraping_amazon_reviews.ipynb)

-I have uploaded the related Python Notebooks (.ipynb files)